wildcatdb/wildcat/readme.md

 - Shared WAL per memtable; transactions append full state.
 - WAL replay restores all committed and in-flight transactions.
 - WALs rotate when memtables flush.
+- When a successful flush occurs the corresponding WAL file is removed.

 ### Memtable Lifecycle
 ```